josetom/go-chain/README.md

         - Increment txn nonce for signer
     - Wallet
         - Import private key
+    - Signer
+        - Implement better way to sign the transactions
     - Node
         - Node Version
         - Sync should happen only after the blocks are synced first time